Course Outline

 WAN Protocols and Services

-- Traditional Networks architecture and protocols
+- Traditional Network architecture and protocols

 - Transmission services – SDH and WDM/DWDM

-- Access services – xDSL, CaTV/DOCSIS
+- Access services – xDSL, CATV/DOCSIS

-- The new generation networks
+- Next-generation networks

-- End to end services – Carrier Ethernet and MPLS IP-Based services
+- End-to-end services – Carrier Ethernet and MPLS IP-Based services

 - Transmission networks – Carrier Ethernet

-- Access networks – advanced xDSL, DOCSIS and Optical technologies
+- Access networks – advanced xDSL, DOCSIS, and Optical technologies

-Wireless Network and Wi-Fi
+Wireless Networks and Wi-Fi

-Network architecture – elements and network topologies
+Network architecture – key elements and network topologies

--
+- 802.11a/b/g

-- 801.11n - OFDM ad MIMO
+- 802.11n – OFDM and MIMO

-The MAC layer - Contention Resolution
+The MAC Layer – Contention Resolution

-- CSMA/CA, RTS, CTS and NAV
+- CSMA/CA, RTS, CTS, and NAV

 - IEEE 802.11 Frame Format and Addressing

-Additional features
+Additional Features

-- WiFi security – WEP, EAP, TLS, TTLS and 802.11x
+- Wi-Fi security – WEP, EAP, TLS, TTLS, and 802.11x

 - Cellular Networks